A Solution: Hack the SDGs... with Sandpits.

 For non-profits: enhance and scale effectiveness through new strategic partnerships

-Read this article about Sandpit we ran in Mexico last year, or watch this video:
+Read this article about Sandpit we ran in Mexico, or watch this video:

 Who's doing this?